secureCodeBox/documentation/docs/api/crds/scan.md

 * `inheritVolumes`: `false`
 * `inheritInitContainers`: `false`
 * `inheritHookSelector`: `false`
+* `inheritAffinity`: `true`
+* `inheritTolerations`: `true`

 These fields will merge the parent's entries with entries defined in the cascading rules.
 Entries defined in cascading rules will only apply to the current scan.
+There are two exceptions to this rule: in the case of Affinity and Tolerations, entries will be replaced instead of merged, and will be used for all following scans.

 :::caution
 Defining identical entries in both the Scan AND the Cascading Rule resource will lead to undefined behaviour.